Ask Slashdot: Which Tech Company Do You Respect Most? - Slashdot

 They also partner with a load of small domain-specific searches and will present their results for terms in relevant fields.

-Mozilla and DuckDuckGo (Score:3)
+Mozilla and DuckDuckGo (Score:4, Interesting)

 I think Mozilla is doing wonderful things and a single mistake doesn't change that.